VioletLul/KochBot/README.md

 # KochBot
-This is cooking recipe and musik bot for the "Fouls Koch" Server New Commands are incoming!
+This is cooking recipe and musik bot for the "Fouls Koch" Server!
+New Commands are incoming!